jayao-rh/config-as-code/README.md

 │   ├── aap_config.yml        # Main playbook for pushing configuration to AAP
 │   ├── install_aap.yml       # Playbook for automated AAP installation
 │   └── install_configure.yml # Combined installer and config playbook
-├── group_vars/               # Variables categorized by group (All, Dev, Test, Prod) │   ├── all/                  # Global settings applied to all environments │   ├── dev/                  # Overrides specific to Development
+|── rulebooks/                # Rulebooks triggered by events
-│   ├── test/                 # Overrides specific to Testing
+├── vars/                     # Variables categorized by group (All, Dev, Test, Prod) │   ├── all/                  # Global settings applied to all environments │   ├── dev/                  # Overrides specific to Development │   ├── test/                 # Overrides specific to Testing